Monday, February 25, 2008

 The doctors say, I have an excellent chance to eventually get some of my hearing back...thanks Amber!

 The giggling inside the garage rose as the door slowly went up until the collective, deafening scream of, "SURPRISE!"
 Andrew was shocked.
 Tears welled-up in his eyes as well as his mom's.
-He was then mobbed by his friends.
-Everybody went inside and the party officially began.
+Mobbed by his friends, everybody went inside and the party officially began.

 ANDREW IS OVERWHELMED AND CAN'T DECIDE WHETHER TO LAUGH OR CRY